xO-3670/Tablet-Visualizer/README.md

 - Modify cursor size, skin, and behavior (trail density, lifetime) in `Settings.json`

-- Graphics configurator, with it you can easily modify the `Settings.json` file (available in versions >= 1.3.0)
+- Graphical configurator, with it you can easily modify the `Settings.json` file (available in versions >= 1.3.0)

 ## Screenshots